owenear/nfstats/README.md

 - SNMP Tools (and configured snmp v2c protocol on network devices)
 - Python 3.6 and higher (if Ubuntu also python3.6-venv and higher for the virtual enviroment)
 - One of the Django supported databases:
-  - PostgreSQL 9.6 and higher (psycopg2 2.5.4 or higher is required)
+  - PostgreSQL 9.6 and higher
   - MySQL 5.7 and higher.
   - Oracle Database Server versions 12.2 and higher.
 Version 6.0 or higher of the cx_Oracle Python driver is required.
+- Webserver with support Python projects (WSGI)

 See "docs/" in the repo for the help with installation flow-tools.